 Got any more recommendations for how to celebrate Chinese New Year in Manchester?
 Let us know at @canvas_studentuk.

 Canvas Coventry are celebrating in all 3 locations.
-In Arundel House, City Point and City Club, you will find fortune cookies and traditional Chinese goodies throughout the day on 22nd January - make sure to stop by the Reception to say Happy New Year / 新年快乐 to the team.
+In Arundel House, City Point and City Club, you will find fortune cookies and traditional Chinese goodies throughout the weekend from 9th February - make sure to stop by the Reception to say Happy New Year / 新年快乐 to the team.

 Plus, make sure to check out our favourite Chinese restaurant in Coventry: